How Technology Helps Insurers Prevent Thermonuclear Verdicts

 Plaintiff Attorney Strategies

-A common and often-heard strategy used in nuclear verdicts is the reptile theory.
+A common, often-heard strategy in nuclear verdicts is the reptile theory.
 What is the reptile theory?
-It’s a tactic used to appeal to a jurors’ instinct to seek safety and security, playing on emotions.
+It’s a tactic that appeals to a juror’s instinct to seek safety and security, playing on emotions.
 An attorney may argue that this company is dangerous to the public; they’re dangerous to the jury.

 “The mind is like Velcro for negative experiences, and Teflon for positive ones.”

-The reptile theory ignores someone’s ability to make decisions rationally and taps into emotional triggers, such as the flight or fight response, eliciting a thermonuclear verdict.
+The reptile theory ignores someone’s ability to make rational decisions and taps into emotional triggers, such as the fight-or-flight response, eliciting a thermonuclear verdict.

 Another tactic often seen in these cases is the anchoring effect, a bias described as the human tendency to rely solely on the first piece of information offered.
 In a nuclear verdict case, an attorney will lead with an extremely high damage amount early in the trial, setting an "anchor" that ultimately influences jurors' judgment and decision-making.